 Again, we boarded the bus to head back to the hotel.
 I quickly fell asleep and didn’t wake up until we arrived in San Jose.
 It was rush hour and there was some serious traffic.
 We wound our way through the town dropping off people at various hotels.
 Eventually, we made our way to Alajuela and our stop at the Holiday Inn Express.
 I was so happy to be able to take a hot shower!

 After we freshened up a bit, we got a quick dinner across the street at the Rosti Pollo.
 It was casual dining and the food was pretty tasty.
 I had the best michelada of the whole all week in Costa Rica (I became quite the michelada conisseur).
-A Costa Rican michelada (not to be confused with a Mexican one – which has additional ingredients) is a refreshing beer cocktail of beer, lime juice and salt served over ice.
+A Costa Rican michelada is a refreshing beer cocktail of beer, lime juice and salt served over ice.
+(A Mexican michelada has additional ingredients.)
 The michelada at Rosti Pollo had the perfect amount of lime juice (I like them quite tart) and plenty of ice.
 After dinner, we again called it a night rather early.

 - Some hotels will prepare a brown bag breakfast if you tell them you will be leaving early in the morning.

 - When packing for an overnight rafting trip, you should put everything in a small backpack.
-Everything has to go in dry bags to be transported to the lodge.
+Everything must go in dry bags to be transported to the lodge.
 I packed one change of clothes, flip flops, pajamas, a swimsuit, my camera, a brush, toothbrush, lipstick, sunblock, and bug spray.

 - Be flexible as the plans for the excursion may need to be adjusted based on the weather.